Yadavakash28/About-Me/README.md

 # About Me
-My name is Akash and I am from Rewari,Haryana.
+My name is Akash and I am from Gurugram,Haryana.
 I am a Full Stack Developer.